Change Management: One of the Top Risks That Can Kill Your Business – Risky Business Part 2

 Click here for part 1 – Risky Business: Top Risks that Can Kill Your Business

-The result is often that through the inability to recognize internal or external early warning signs, the company falters and ultimately fails.
-Internally, it may be the over-reliance on a unique individual, compounded by lack of a succession plan for his or her skill sets or leadership.
-Externally, it may be the failure to understand market trend shifts or recognize the impact of a new competitor that is eroding market share
+The inability to recognize internal or external early warning signs often results in the company faltering and ultimately failing.
+Internally, it may be the over-reliance on a unique individual.
+Additionally, that can be compounded by lack of a succession plan for his or her skill sets or leadership.
+Externally, failure to understand market trend shifts or recognize the impact of a new competitor erodes market share.

 Business Risks to SMB Companies

 There are five primary risk areas that present the foremost threats to mid-market companies.
-Two relate to core business management, three relate to understanding the impact of change, and all are likely because of lack of a “been there-done that” perspective on the issue at hand.
+Two relate to core business management.
+Three relate to understanding the impact of change.
+All are likely because of lack of a “been there-done that” perspective on the issue at hand.
 Failure in any one of the five can prove catastrophic to a business.

 Five Major Risks to SMBs